June 9th | Chain Reaction 2026: Iran and Upending the Nuclear Order

 Sina Toossi is a Senior Non-Resident Fellow at the Center for International Policy focused on U.S.–Iran relations, Middle East geopolitics, nuclear policy, and human rights advocacy.
 His writing has appeared in Foreign Affairs, Foreign Policy, The Guardian, USA Today, and Al Jazeera English, and his analysis has been featured by CNN, BBC, The Wall Street Journal, and other international media outlets.
 In 2024, he received the Middle East Policy Council’s 40 Under 40 Award.
 He holds a Master’s degree in International Relations from American University.

-For more information about the event or sponsorship opportunities, please contact us at events@ploughshares.org or 415-668-2244.
+For more information about Ploughshares, please contact giving@ploughshares.org.